• Facebook icon

 K

-Kachha - Drawers or briefs.
-One of the five physical symbols that a Khalsa Sikh must wear.
-It is a symbol of self control.
+Kachha - Drawers or briefs; one of the five physical symbols of the Khalsa, symbolizing self-control.

-Kam - Lust, one of the weaknesses.
+Kam - Lust; one of the human weaknesses.

 Karta Purukh - A name of God, the Creator of all.

-Katha - A religious lecture on Sikhism.
+Katha - Religious lecture on Sikhism.

-Kirtan - Musical rendering of Sikh gurbani.
+Kirtan - Musical rendering of Sikh Gurbani.

-Krodh - Anger, one of the weaknesses.
+Krodh - Anger; one of the human weaknesses.

 L

-Lobh - Greed, one of the weaknesses.
+Lobh - Greed; one of the human weaknesses.

 M